About Mike Lunsford

 columns, features, and photographs to the Terre

-Lunsford regularly teaches for the Osher Lifelong Learning Institute (OLLI) at Indiana State University, is active with the Parke County Community Foundation, the Parke-Vermillion Retired Teachers Association, the Ouabache Land Conservancy, and the Wabash Valley Audubon Society.
-He has spoken or presented to nearly 200 community organizations over the past ten years.
+Lunsford regularly teaches for the Osher Lifelong Learning Institute (OLLI) at Indiana State University, is active with the Parke County Community Foundation, the Parke-Vermillion Retired Teachers Association, the Parke County Art Association, and the Wabash Valley Audubon Society.
+He has spoken or presented to nearly 200 community organizations over the past 10 years.

 Mike was raised near the small town of Rosedale on the Vigo County side of the County Line Road, and enjoyed a childhood of creeks and woods and animals.
 He earned both his BS and MS degrees in English and American History from Indiana State University and taught in the Southwest Parke Community School Corporation for 39 years.
 He lives on 15 acres of woods in southern Parke County with his wife of 40 years, Joanie, has two adult children, and two grandsons.